sarisabban/Pose/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or pull request on GitHub.
+Open an issue or pull request on GitHub, or just email me.

-These are functions that would make valuable additions to the library:

-1. **pose.py**: Add organic molecule suppport
-2. **tools.py**: Pocket and void calculation
-3. **tools.py**: AMBER energy function or general input and structure minimisation

-Please follow the existing code style: tabs for indentation, 80 characters max line length.

 ---